elamaran619/amazon-quicksight-user-guide/doc_source/required-permissions.md

 # Required Permissions for Database Credentials<a name="required-permissions"></a>

-You must provide a user name and password for a database in order to connect to it\.
+To connect to a database, you must provide a user name and password\.
 The user account identified by these credentials must have `SELECT` permissions on some system tables in order to allow Amazon QuickSight to do things like discover table schemas and estimate table size\.

 The following table identifies the tables that the user account must have `SELECT` permissions on, depending on the type of database you are connecting to\.
-These requirements apply for all database instances you connect to, regardless of their environment \(whether they are on\-premises, in Amazon RDS, in Amazon EC2, etc\.\)\.
+These requirements apply for all database instances you connect to, regardless of their environment—that is, whether they are on\-premises, in Amazon RDS, in Amazon EC2, or elsewhere\.

 ****